 A fundamental tension persists between the fluid, self-corrective character of human problem solving and the rigid, forward-only dynamics of standard LLM decoding.
 Humans iterate: they pause, re-evaluate premises, and change course.
 In contrast, LLMs perform autoregressive decoding~\citep{vaswani2017attention}: each token depends on all preceding tokens, and prior outputs cannot be revised.
 As a result, early errors can propagate and compound, derailing the entire trajectory~\citep{jain-etal-2025-first}.
 This brittleness in forward-only decoding is a major obstacle to reliable reasoning.

-Many prior works tackles this fragility via error correction.
+Many prior works tackle this fragility via error correction.
 One line pursues post hoc iterative refinement: the model critiques and revises a complete draft in subsequent passes~\citep{madaan2023self, yuksekgonul2024textgrad}, incurring substantial latency and computational cost.
 Another line trains models for intrinsic self-correction, for example via reinforcement learning~\citep{bensal2025reflect, ma2025s}.
 This enables mid-reasoning fixes but still requires that an erroneous segment be produced before intervention.
 Crucially, both approaches are reactive; they address errors only after they have occurred.
 The challenge of proactive error prevention, namely steering the model away from a mistake before it is committed, remains a research gap.

 To this end, we introduce \textit{\textbf{S}elf-\textbf{R}eflective \textbf{Gen}eration at Test Time} (\name{}), a lightweight inference-time framework for proactive error prevention.
 The key premise is that tokens differ in informativeness: recent work identifies ``\textit{critical tokens}'' via high predictive entropy~\citep{wang2025beyond}, low confidence~\citep{fu2025deep}, or spikes in mutual information~\citep{qian2025demystifying}.
-Instead of using these signals solely to adjust sampling or apply post hoc filtering, \name{} intervenes at the moment of risk: during decoding it detects critical points, briefly pauses, and optimizes a small corrective vector $\delta$ with a token-level reflection loss; this vector is injected into the hidden state before emitting the next token.
+Instead of using these signals solely to adjust sampling or apply post hoc filtering, \name{} intervenes at the moment of risk: during generation it detects critical points, briefly pauses, and optimizes a small corrective vector $\delta$ with a token-level reflection loss; this vector is injected into the hidden state before emitting the next token.
 The intervention is local and transient, steering the model away from early errors without additional full passes.

 Table~\ref{tab:paradigm_comparison} positions \name{} relative to existing self-reflection approaches and highlights a new paradigm of proactive, test-time self-reflection. \name{} requires no additional training (unlike RL-based methods), avoids the latency of post hoc iterative refinement, and prevents errors before they compound.
-Its plug-and-play nature makes it broadly applicable to pre-trained language models and compatible with other reasoning-enhancement techniques, including SFT, RL, and distillation trained models and with test-time methods using similar mechanisms (e.g., SLOT~\citep{hu2025slot}).
+Its plug-and-play nature makes it broadly applicable to pre-trained language models and compatible with other reasoning-enhancement techniques, including SFT, RL, and distillation trained models and with some test-time methods even using similar mechanisms.